 That’s why it’s important to know your risk and get an annual examination from a gynecologist.
 If you start having symptoms that you think could be ovarian cancer, don’t ignore them.

-Keep a record of how often your symptoms occur and speak with your doctor about any symptoms that are appearing to get worse over time.
+Keep a record of how often your symptoms occur, and speak with a doctor about any symptoms that are appearing to get worse over time.